Discover The Hidden Tricks In Unit 4 Progress Check MCQ AP Lang Answers You’re Missing

 5. Double‑check the answer

 Before you move on, read the question again.
-Sometimes the phrasing “most directly supports” vs. That's why “most directly challenges” flips the answer.
+Sometimes the phrasing “most directly supports” vs. And “most directly challenges” flips the answer.
 A quick mental “yes/no” against the passage saves a lot of regret.

 Common Mistakes / What Most People Get Wrong